AstraZeneca/KAZU/docs/default_pipeline.rst

         go_cc:
           - CC_GENE_ONTOLOGY

+4) Disambiguate the entity class of exactly overlappings entities within a document using :py:class:`kazu.steps.linking.entity_class_disambiguation.EntityClassDisambiguationStep`

-4) decide which candidates are appropriate and extract mappings accordingly.
+5) decide which candidates are appropriate and extract mappings accordingly.
 This uses :py:class:`kazu.steps.linking.mapping_step.MappingStep`

-5) merge overlapping entities (where appropriate).
+6) merge overlapping entities (where appropriate).
 This uses :py:class:`kazu.steps.other.merge_overlapping_ents.MergeOverlappingEntsStep`

-6) Detect abbreviations, and copy appropriate mapping information to the desired spans.
+7) Detect abbreviations, and copy appropriate mapping information to the desired spans.
 This uses :py:class:`kazu.steps.document_post_processing.abbreviation_finder.AbbreviationFinderStep`

-7) Perform some customisable cleanup.
+8) Perform some customisable cleanup.
 This uses :py:class:`kazu.steps.other.cleanup.CleanupStep`

 All of these steps are customisable via Hydra configuration